-LaLiga, also known as La Liga, a privately owned entity headquartered in Spain, was founded in 1984, employs approximately 1000 individuals, and reported $2.2B in revenue as of 2024.
-The company operates as a tier 1 media tech buyer and specializes in spectator sports.
-Formed by First and Second Division Spanish clubs, it manages the Spanish football league rights globally.
+LaLiga, also known as La Liga, a privately owned company headquartered in Spain, was founded in 1984, employs approximately 1000 individuals, and reported $2.3B in revenue as of 2025.
+Functioning primarily in spectator sports and recognized as a tier 1 media tech buyer, the company was formed by First and Second Division Spanish clubs and now manages the Spanish football league rights globally.

 Founded